How to Zest Lemons Without a Zester (Plus a Lemon-Bread Recipe)

 Photo InstructionsClick thumbnail to view full-size

-Using a Zester
+How to Use a Zester

-In truth, using a zester is mostly for show.
+If your grater doesn't have a built-in zester, you may choose to invest in one.
+Personally, I think using a zester is mostly for show.
 A zester makes thin, curling zest which looks nice as a garnish.
 It is a pretty inexpensive kitchen tool.
 I bought mine at the grocery store and it can juice citrus too.
 You use a zester by:

 - Holding the lemon in one hand and the zester in the other hand.